 Body Acne Treatments

-If you suffer from body acne, you are probably searching for body acne treatments.
-Like facial acne, body acne can be treated with over-the-counter or prescription medicines.
+If you suffer from body acne, you may be looking for effective treatment options.
+Like facial acne, breakouts on the body can be treated with over-the-counter or prescription medicines.

-Body acne is usually part of the same process that leads to facial acne.
+Acne usually occurs for the same reasons, regardless of location on the body.
 Skin pores contain oil-producing glands called sebaceous glands.
 The oils these glands release help keep skin moist and supple.
 At the same time, skin is constantly renewing itself and shedding cells from its top layer.
 If sebaceous glands become clogged with dead skin cells, they become a breeding ground for bacteria.
 The combination of too much oil, clogged pores, and bacteria leads to the development of acne.

 Anyone can get body acne.
 It's most common in teens, who are also the most likely to have facial acne.
 The hormonal changes during puberty cause changes in the skin, including an increase in oil production.
 The changes can happen not just on the face, but also on the chest, back, and elsewhere.

 Unfortunately, acne doesn't always disappear after puberty is over.
-Adults in their 20s, 30s, and older can still get both facial and body acne.
+Adults in their 20s, 30s, and older can still get breakouts.
 The hormonal changes of pregnancy can also lead to outbreaks.

 Body acne treatments are similar to treatments for pimples on the face.
 Over-the-counter options include: